 - Assure overall quality of all content produced by your reporter group

-- Coordinate closely with the Visual and Immersive Experience (VEX) team to assure that the visual expression of our journalism is properly considered and executed
+- Coordinate closely with the Visual and Immersive Experience (VEX) team to assure that the visual expression of our journalism is carefully considered and executed

-- Committed to exploring and elevating issues of equity, inclusion, racial and social justice in K-12
+- Committed to exploring issues of equity, inclusion, racial, gender and social justice in K-12 education

 - Develop and produce Special Reports as assigned

-- Serve as coordinator with EdWeek’s Development office on coverage supported through grants, including helping to develop grant proposals for new funding and providing reports for existing funding
+- Help coordinate efforts with EdWeek’s Development office on coverage supported through grants, including helping to develop grant proposals for new funding and providing reports for existing funding

 - Work with social media and audience engagement teams on launch plans for stories and packages of stories to assure maximum exposure to the right audience

 - Bachelor’s degree, with at least 5-7 years’ related experience in a news, media, information, or education organization, preferably with at least two years of editing experience

 - Extensive knowledge of the field of K-12 education